Photo by Accuray

 Putting it all together: The case for corporate learning and professional development

-We hope you now have a better idea of the differences between corporate learning and professional development, and the importance of making strong investments in each.
+We hope you now have a better idea of the differences between corporate learning and professional development or upskilling, and the importance of making strong investments in each.
 We recommend creating separate, dedicated budgets and plans for training and development in order to give them the focus they deserve, as well as identify the specific tools and strategies that will enable each program to succeed.

 While this is important for learning and development leaders, we also see meaningful benefits for employees.
 Workers are more likely to engage and to improve their overall perceptions of L&D when it is approached thoughtfully, strategically, and with their best interests in mind.

-In our next article, we provide recommendations for how to think about breaking up an L&D budget between corporate learning and professional development.
+In our next article, we provide recommendations for how to think about breaking up an L&D budget between corporate learning and professional development or upskilling.
 There is also a bonus quiz to help you assess the maturity of your learning and development program and identify opportunities for growth.